hussam0is/Multi-Armed-Bandit-Simulator/README.md

 # arm_bandits_simulator
-A simulation for arm bandits game using **Successive Elimination** algorithm.
+A simulation of Multi-arm bandit problem using **Successive Elimination** algorithm.
+Rewards for each arm are driven from noraml distributions.

 one game results: